AyushPathak3011/ayushpathak/pages/index.md

 Dreaming up ideas and making them come true is where my passion lies.
 You can find my [full projects list here](/projects).

-Outside of programming, I enjoy playing football and traveling.
+Outside of programming, I enjoy playing football and travelling.
 I am also a Formula 1 fanatic.<br>

 If you happen to be in the same city I live (currently in Pune), maybe we can hang out and grab a coffee or code together.